Pro career starts at age 17

 After bouncing around in the minors for a few years, the Giants director of scouting Carl Hubbell approached Thompson about becoming a scout.
 He took the position and held it for more than 50 years before finally walking away from the game at age 88 in 2005.

-Though 40 years was enough to diminish his memory of battling Joe DiMaggio in the ’39 World Series, a professional career that started when he signed at age 17 and ended when he retired at 88 ensures Gene Thompson’s baseball legacy will never be discounted.
+Forty years was enough to diminish his memory of battling Joe DiMaggio in the ’39 World Series.
+A professional career that started when he signed at age 17 and ended when he retired at 88 ensures Gene Thompson’s baseball legacy will never be discounted.